j-richey/ounce-of-rust-design-doc/source/design/documentation.rst

 has corresponding documentation that describes why the item should be used.

 Common sections include **examples**, **panics**, and **errors**.
 In particular, Rust encourages every public type to have a corresponding example.
+The example for the crate's top level module shows a getting started example that is a simple yet complete Tic Tac Toe game that uses the APIs provided by the library.
-Additionally examples are exercised as part of the library's tests which help developers detect if a public API has changed.
+Additionally, the example code is exercised as part of the library's tests which help developers detect if a public API has changed.

+The ``deny(missing_docs)`` attribute is added to ``lib.rs`` to ensure all public items are documented.
+Any public item that is not documented causes a compile time error.

 ..  rubric:: Related Requirements